Trinergy/fib_api/README.md

 docker run --mount type=tmpfs,destination=/tmp/ -p 8080:8080 -d --cpus=1 --memory="512m" fib-api

 // Benchmark
-wrk -t1 -c10 -d5s http://127.0.0.1:8080/current
+wrk -t1 -c100 -d5s http://127.0.0.1:8080/current
 ```
 ### Comments
-Used [endless](https://github.com/fvbock/endless) to handle graceful restarts, but would probably use a real supervisor in production
+* Using [endless](https://github.com/fvbock/endless) to handle graceful restarts, but would probably use a real supervisor in production
+* Errors in HTTP handlers just print to std.out, but would probably be sent to a monitoring system in production